authelia/authelia/README.md

 Any company can become a sponsor by donating or providing any benefit to the project or the team helping improve Authelia.

-We are extremely grateful to the sponsors below for facilitating Authelia's development and growth.
-These sponsors all provide invaluable support to the Authelia project.

 #### Balto

 Thank you to [<img src="./docs/static/images/logos/balto.svg" alt="Balto" width="32"> Balto](https://www.getbalto.com/)